LanceMcCarthy/GoldenClouds/index.md

   * There is LED ambiance lighting in this room.
 You can change the color and brightness using any of the remote controllers and/or through Home Assistant.
 The strip will automatically change at sunset and sunrise.
 * **Kitchen**
   * The kitchen is at your disposal, here are a few important things to keep in mind
-  * Be sure to clean up thoroughly when you’re done.
-Remember that you’re in a jungle, any dropped food or scraps will attract insects.
+  * Be sure to clean up thoroughly when you're done.
+Remember that you're in a jungle, any dropped food or scraps will attract insects.
   * There is no garbage disposal, food scraps should be thrown out into the jungle instead of a trash bag.
 Go to the edge of the yard and throw the scraps downhill.
   * If you trip a breaker, you can find the panel in the yoga room.
-  * Although Arenal water is very pure, the kitchen’s water has its own filter and hot water system.
+  * Although Arenal water is very pure, the kitchen's water has its own filter and hot water system.
     * For the fridge water dispense, since we don't know the duration between guests, so we recommend letting it run for at least 30 seconds to flush out the filter (it's used for the ice maker too).
 * **Laundry**
   * Clothes washer and dryer are in the kitchen, behind the closet doors.